• Home

 Airbnb room in Osaka Japan

 Your best bet for places to stay in Osaka is along the JR Osaka Loop line that services central Osaka.
 From here, there are easy connections to Kansai International Airport, Kyoto, or Nara.
 We stayed at a small Airbnb apartment just minutes away from Tsuruhashi JR station along the Osaka Loop line.
-However, Japan has since cracked down on Airbnb, so your best bet is to check Booking.com for highly rated hotels in Osaka. click here to check current rates at highly rated hotels in Osaka!
+However, Japan has since cracked down on Airbnb, so your best bet is to also check Booking.com for highly rated hotels in Osaka.

 Where to stay in Kyoto